dawidmdev/recruitment-task-vue3-tailwind/README.md

 Default `initializeImgurAPI()` from `@/bootstrap/axios.js` execute in main.js (globally bootstrapped), but you can initialize Imgur API from every component/view when you need to use `@/services/ImgurService.js` (lazy loading).
 To check if ImgurAPI is initialized, use `isImgurAPIInitialized()` from `@/bootstrap/axios.js`

 ImgurService is only a test-model (no real integration with Imgur API).
-If you initialized `initializeImgurAPI()` and added `VUE_APP_IMGUR_KEY` key with random value in .env, you can make fake-upload (only preview selected photo) without real upload to Imgur API.
-You can still add avatar via URL.
+You can make a fake upload (only a preview of a selected photo) without a real upload to Imgur API.
+There is still an option to add an avatar via the avatar URL field in edit/create form.

 ### .env
 Clone .env.example and rename to .env.